Updated by Charlotte November 2024

 William Price was the landlord for some time.
 (Possibly from 1864) He said in an 1871 licencing hearing that he had had a licence to sell beer by retail for some 20 years, although it would appear he was not at the Traveller's premises all of that time- he was at the Cherry Tree in 1861 ( See here ).
 He was also a fruiterer, a very Dean Street occupation - in the late 1840s there had been an orchard out back of the Cherry Tree and there may still have been one later.
 At one point he and his wife Lydia had trouble with one of their guests whom William suspected of stealing wood from the yard at the Traveller's.
 William offered to fight him, Lydia politely asked him to leave but he would not.
 Police had to be called.

 William died at the pub in 1874 .
 Lydia took over the licence.
 This was a technical detail as she was already described long before that as the landlady but previously only William's name was on the licence.
 She ran the premises for only a short time before her tragic and horrific death at Bourne End Station later that year, aged 65.
 On the way to visit her daughter in Goring, she was dragged under the wheels of a departing train after risking a dart back to it, apparently to retrieve something forgotten in the carriage.
 Her injuries were such that the elderly lady stood no chance of survival.
 Her son Thomas took over the beer house.
-Then by 1877 came a William Price followed by a Henry Price landlord until 1894 when Charles Price took over.
-This was after an unsuccessful attempt to transfer the premises to Richard Wilson, a coffee shop proprietor from London.
-It seems the magistrates did not want someone inexperienced in charge of a house that was described as a haunt of poachers.
-However the principle reason was that it emerged that Richard had not yet managed to sell the coffee business when he applied to take over the Friend, and they could not consider giving the licence to someone who wasn't going to be resident and personally superintending it's management.
+Then by 1877 came a William Price followed by a Henry Price landlord until 1894 when a Charles Price took over temporarily.
+He was considered to have conducted the premises badly, allowing things to get close to riotous inside so that his attempts to take over the pub permanently got short thrift from the magistrates.
+The revelation by the police that Charles had once been convicted of poaching and had recently been seen walking into town with two notorious poachers and an unexplained three dozen dead rabbits didn't exactly help matters.
+Henry Price had to take back the licence.
+There then followed an unsuccessful attempt to transfer the premises from Henry to Richard Wilson, a coffee shop proprietor from London.
+It seems the magistrates did not want someone inexperienced in charge of a house that was described as a haunt of poachers and the favourite drinking hole of all the "lowest" people in Marlow.
+When it emerged that Richard had not yet managed to sell the coffee business when he applied to take over the Friend, that was it.
+The only thing worse than an inexperienced host on the premises, was an inexperienced host who wasn't even going to be able to be on the premises because he had other business to attend to at the same time in a different town.
 After Richard informed the Bench he hadn't secured a buyer, a hold over was given to George Stroud.

 In 1897 it was licensed as a common lodging house for a maximum of 6 lodgers but anecdotal evidence suggests this limit was often exceeded.